-Mother Of Missing Iowa Student Believes She Was Abducted; Offers Reward Money
+Mother Of Missing Iowa Student Believes She Was Abducted, Offers Reward Money

-Mother of missing college student, Mollie Tibbetts, spoke directly to the person she believes abducted her daughter during a press conference on Thursday, pleading with them to bring her home.
+The mother of missing college student Mollie Tibbetts spoke directly to the person she believes abducted her daughter during a press conference on Thursday, pleading with them to bring her home.

-Laura Calderwood said during the press conference, she believes her 20-year-old daughter is alive and may have been kidnapped.
-She said it is the family’s hope that whoever has Tibbetts let her go and claims the, ever-growing, reward money.
+Laura Calderwood said during the press conference that she believes her 20-year-old daughter is alive and may have been kidnapped.
+She said it is the family’s hope that whoever has Tibbetts will let her go and claim the ever-growing reward money.

 “We believe that Mollie is still alive and if someone has abducted her, we are pleading with you to please release her, we are partnering with Crime Stoppers of central Iowa to receive information anonymously that could contribute to her release.
 As of 10 o’clock this morning we have raised $172,000 that would be paid with you after Mollie is returned home.”